Trump to Jeff Sessions: Seek death penalty for drug trafficking ‘where appropriate’

-President Trump on Monday will urge the Justice Department to seek the death penalty for opioid traffickers in some cases and ask Congress to make it easier to impose mandatory-minimum sentences for people who sell fentanyl or other drugs that can kill people in trace amounts.
+President Trump on Monday plans to direct the Justice Department to seek the death penalty for opioid traffickers in certain cases and urge Congress to make it easier to impose mandatory minimum sentences on people who sell fentanyl or other drugs that can be deadly in trace amounts.

-Mr. Trump will push the get-tough measures as part of a broad strategy to combat opioid abuse, including the launch of a nationwide campaign to highlight the dangers of drug abuse and a push to slash the number of prescription-opioid fills by a third within three years.
+Mr. Trump will push the get-tough measures as part of a broad strategy to combat opioid abuse, including the start of a nationwide campaign to highlight the dangers of drug abuse and a push to slash the number of prescription opioid fills by one-third within three years.

-He will reveal the plan in his first presidential visit to New Hampshire, where he won the 2016 GOP primary but lost in the general election to Hillary Clinton by a slim margin.
+He will outline the plan Monday in his first presidential visit to New Hampshire, where he won the 2016 Republican primary but lost in the general election to Hillary Clinton by a slim margin.

-Mr. Trump declared opioids addiction to be a public health emergency last fall, though advocates have been waiting for him to follow up his tough talk with real action.
+Mr. Trump declared opioid addiction to be a public health emergency this fall, though advocates have been waiting for him to follow up his tough talk with real action.

 The president recently floated the idea of giving certain drug dealers the death penalty, saying the U.S. needs to crack down on traffickers like they do in other countries.

-“You kill one person, you get the death penalty in many states or you get life in prison,” Mr. Trump said at March 10 rally in Pennsylvania.
+“You kill one person, you get the death penalty in many states or you get life in prison,” Mr. Trump said at a March 10 rally in Pennsylvania.
 “You kill 5,000 people with drugs because you’re smuggling them in and you’re making a lot of money and people are dying.
 And they don’t even put you in jail, they don’t do anything.
-But you might get 30 days, 60 days, 90 days, you might get a year … and then you wonder why we have a problem.”
+But you might get 30 days, 60 days, 90 days, you might get a year … and then you wonder why we have a problem.

-“I don’t think we should play games,” he said, telling the crowd it doesn’t matter whether it’s a popular idea.
+“I don’t think we should play games,” he said, telling the crowd it doesn’t matter whether his idea is popular.

 It’s unclear which situations would prompt federal prosecutors to seek the ultimate penalty for drug dealers.

-Senior White House officials said it would be sought “when it’s appropriate under current law,” yet they could not offer any examples, referring questions to the Justice Department for its legal analysis.
+Senior White House officials said Sunday evening that the death penalty would be sought “when it’s appropriate under current law,” yet they could not offer any examples and referred questions to the Justice Department for its legal analysis.

 Imposing the death penalty for drug trafficking would be a notable shift in U.S. jurisprudence.
 Under federal law, the death penalty is typically reserved for murder, espionage or the use of weapons of mass destruction resulting in death.

-In 2008, the Supreme Court held that constitutional prohibitions on cruel and unusual punishment barred the use of the death penalty in cases involving the rape of the child, if the crime did not result in or was not intended to result in death.
+In 2008, the Supreme Court held that constitutional prohibitions on cruel and unusual punishment barred the use of the death penalty in cases involving the rape of a child if the crime did not result in death or was not intended to do so.

-Mr. Trump’s plan will likely spark pushback from Democratic lawmakers and public health experts who say harsher penalties would invoke a failed “war on drugs” from decades past and stigmatize people in the grips of addiction.
+Mr. Trump’s plan will likely spark pushback from Democratic lawmakers and public health professionals who say harsher penalties would invoke a failed “war on drugs” from decades past and stigmatize people in the grips of addiction.

 Yet the White House said the Obama administration was too lax in enforcing drug laws against traffickers — particularly those who dealt fentanyl, a synthetic opioid that is pouring into the heroin supply from abroad and causing a dramatic surge in overdoses.